Remembering the men from the Kingsdown and Creekside Cluster

 Harry is remembered on the Newnham panels of the Newnham and Doddington Memorial.
 In 1911, his home address with his widowed mother was Bistock, which sits on the downland rising to the north of Doddington Village.
 The Grave Registration documents confirm his mother was living in Newnham, nr.
 Sittingbourne, Kent.

 Harry's personal effects amounted to £9 17s.
 8d. plus the War Gratuity of £12.
-The Gratuity indicates that Harry enlisted in October 1914, soon after the opening of hostilities.
+The Gratuity indicates that Harry enlisted in October 1914.
+However, his Obituary tells us he may actually have joined earlier, in September.

 [Note: One Source [FamilySearch.org] suggests Harry first enlisted into the 1st Battalion, Royal Garrison Regiment in 1914 - that cannot be correct as that unit ceased to exist in 1908.]

-Harry Filmer was awarded the Victory and British War Medals:-
+Harry Filmer was posthumously awarded the British War and Victory Medals:-

 British War Medal